docs

 Supporting segments carry additional detail: AMT segments hold dollar amounts for deductibles and out-of-pocket maximums, DTP segments carry effective dates and termination dates, and NTE segments carry free-text notes the payer optionally includes.

-What payers frequently omit or return inconsistently: out-of-network benefit detail (many payers return only in-network figures), benefit limitations for mental health or physical therapy visit counts, prior authorization requirements by service type, coordination of benefits information about other coverage the payer has on file for that member, and plan-specific exclusions.
-A payer companion guide — published by most large payers and available from clearinghouses like Stedi — describes what each payer includes and omits from its 271 responses.
+What payers frequently omit or return inconsistently: out-of-network benefit detail (many return only in-network figures), benefit limitations for mental health or physical therapy visit counts, prior authorization requirements by service type, coordination of benefits information about other coverage on file, and plan-specific exclusions.
+A payer companion guide, published by most large payers and available from clearinghouses like Stedi, documents what each payer includes and omits.

-A common 271 error worth flagging is a conflicting EB segment: one segment returns active coverage, another returns inactive for the same service type.
-This happens when the payer's eligibility system has coverage data from multiple sources that haven't been reconciled.
-Billing software that does not detect and surface this conflict leaves the biller with a false confidence in coverage that may not survive adjudication.
+Watch for a conflicting EB segment: one segment returns active coverage, another returns inactive for the same service type.
+This happens when the payer's eligibility system holds coverage data from multiple sources that were never reconciled.
+Software that does not detect and surface the conflict leaves the biller with false confidence in coverage that may not survive adjudication.

-Real-time 271 checks return a response in roughly one to three seconds.
-Batch checks process a list of patients overnight and are appropriate for appointments scheduled in advance.
-The best practice is a hybrid: batch the day prior for all scheduled visits, then run real-time at check-in for walk-ins, late additions, or any patient whose batch result raised a question.
-Per the 2024 CAQH Index, 96 percent of medical eligibility transactions are now electronic; the savings versus manual phone verification are about $6.44 per transaction.
+Real-time 271 checks return in roughly one to three seconds.
+Batch checks process a list of patients overnight and suit appointments scheduled in advance.
+The best practice is hybrid: batch the day prior for all scheduled visits, then run real-time at check-in for walk-ins, late additions, or any patient whose batch result raised a question.
+Per the 2024 CAQH Index, 96 percent of medical eligibility transactions are now electronic, saving about $6.44 per transaction versus manual phone verification.

 Coordination of Benefits in practice

 COB determines which payer pays first when a patient carries more than one policy.
-Getting the order right is not optional — it is a claim validity requirement, and most payers will return CO-22 rather than pay a claim where they have reason to believe another payer is primary.
+Getting the order right is a claim validity requirement, not a nicety.
+Most payers return CO-22 rather than pay a claim where they have reason to believe another payer is primary.

-The payer order rules for most commercial plans follow several standard frameworks:
+Payer order for most commercial plans follows several standard frameworks.

 The birthday rule applies when dependent children are covered under both parents' employer plans.
 The plan of the parent whose birthday falls first in the calendar year (by month and day, not birth year) is primary for the child.
-If both parents share the same birthday, the plan that has covered the parent for longer is primary.
-The gender rule — where the father's plan is always primary — has been phased out by most major payers but persists in some older plan documents; when one plan uses the birthday rule and another uses the gender rule, the gender rule controls.
+If both parents share the same birthday, the plan that has covered the parent longer is primary.
+The gender rule, where the father's plan is always primary, has been phased out by most major payers but persists in some older plan documents.
+When one plan uses the birthday rule and another uses the gender rule, the gender rule controls.

 For Medicare, the Medicare Secondary Payer (MSP) framework takes over.
 MSP is federal law and preempts state law and private contract terms.
 Per the CMS MSP fact sheet MLN006903, Medicare is secondary in these situations: